Wednesday, August 22, 2012

 Lake Louise, high in the Rocky Mountains near the continental roof, has a long winter and a short late summer.
 Thus its fireweed, seen above, is still at the peak of summer beauty.

 Valemount is at a much lower elevation in the warmer climate of the BC interior.
-The fireweed plants on the left are visibly fading in colour as they approach the end of their bloom time while the top petals burst.
+The fireweed plants on the left are visibly fading in colour as they approach the end of their bloom time and the top buds open.

 Fireweed is the floral emblem of the Yukon Territory.